cloudberrydb/cloudberrydb/README.macOS.md

 We've confirmed that these steps work on a brand new installation of macOS Sierra or a brand new installation of macOS Sierra with [Pivotal's workstation-setup](https://github.com/pivotal/workstation-setup)

+## Step: Disable System Integrity Protection

+Note that you may need to disable System Integrity Protection in order to bring up the gpdemo cluster.
+Without doing this, psql commands run in child processes spawned by gpinitsystem may have the DYLD_* environment variables removed from their environments.

 ## Step: install needed dependencies.
 This will install homebrew if missing
 ```
 ./README.macOS.bash